Skip to main content

 Let \(n\) be a positive integer, and assume that \(j\) is a positive integer not exceeding \(n/2\).
 Show that in Theorem 3.5, if one alternates the multiplications and divisions, then all of the intermediate values in the calculation are integers.
 Show also that none of these intermediate values exceed the final value.

-This page titled 3.2: Combinations is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Charles M. Grinstead & J. Laurie Snell (American Mathematical Society) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.2: Combinations is shared under a GNU Free Documentation License 1.3 license and was authored, remixed, and/or curated by Charles M. Grinstead & J. Laurie Snell (American Mathematical Society) via source content that was edited to the style and standards of the LibreTexts platform.